"Once there were mountains on mountains and once there were sunbirds to soar with and once I could never be down" - David Bowie, Station to Station

-Each Bowie album released in the 70s - Diamond Dogs, Low, Heroes, Station to Station etc - was an event we fans anticipated breathlessly.
-We also must include 1980's gem Scary Monsters (And Super Creeps) in any list of Best Bowie Albums.
-Yes, these were the golden years of Bowie's groundbreaking innovation.
-A new record deal and the release of Let's Dance then brought Bowie mega-stardom and money, lots of it.
+Suffice to say I was at the beginning of my soon to be fruit-bearing stand up comedy career when in 1983 a new record deal and the release of the Let's Dance album was starting to bring Bowie mainstream mega-stardom and money, lots of it.
 I'm sure I wasn't the only early adopter who felt the new fans of the 80s onward didn't really understand David.
 No, not the way I did.

 My theory is that Bowie had become by then a very happy man who lived a comfortable life sweetened by rewarding relationships with his wife and children.
 A great place to be but maybe not the most fertile soil for the type of culture-challenging creativity that had fuelled his earlier productivity.

-Creatively yours, Anthony
+Creatively Yours, Anthony

-CEO Creative Call
+Anthony Ackroyd, CEO Creative Call